Valentine’s Day Word Wall Cards for Preschoolers

 How to Use Valentine’s Day Words

 In preschool, it is also vital that you introduce the word first using the correct picture, as well as the beginning sound.
 You never ask the children to name the word (or the image).
-Remember that preschoolers learn the first sound they hear, and if it is incorrect, it will be very difficult for them to know it the right way afterward.
+Remember that preschoolers learn the first sound they hear, and if it is incorrect, it will be complicated for them to know it the right way afterward.

 Valentine’s Day Word Wall Activities